jallib/jallib/README.md

  * Browse the [Jal users site](http://www.justanotherlanguage.org) for introductions to JAL in general and the use of several Jallib libraries in particular.

+For a quick start on how to install Jallib, compile and run a jal program on your PIC have a look at [Installing and using Jallib](https://github.com/jallib/jallib/wiki/Installing-and-using-Jallib).

 Also have a look at **UnixCompilingFromSvnHowto** wiki.
 It'll help you to use the whole repository.
  * jalapi is the jallib API documentation
- * have a look at our [jallib discussion group](https://groups.google.com/forum/#!forum/jallib), where you can get some help
+ * have a look at our [jallib discussion group](https://groups.google.com/forum/#!forum/jallib), where you can get some help on jallib development or
+* have a look at our [jallist discussion group](https://groups.yahoo.com/neo/groups/jallist/info) where you can discuss coding issues with jal

 The repository is organized in such a way that it is easy to find where you are looking for (libraries, sample programs, device files, etc...).